-Barry Mason, Vice Chair
+Barry Mason, Chair

 Casey Scott has dedicated over 25 years to the nonprofit sector.
 Before coming to Twin Cities Habitat for Humanity, Casey worked for the YMCA of the Greater Twin Cities and Catholic Charities in various senior financial roles.
 Prior to his nonprofit experience, he worked at Land O' Lakes, Inc. He currently is active on three non-profits in board and committee roles and previously chaired leadership functions at his church.
 He is also active with the Nonprofit Financial Group and Financial Executives International.
 Casey earned his undergraduate degree in Accounting from the University of Minnesota and his MBA in nonprofit management from the University of St. Thomas.
 Casey and his wonderful wife and four children live in St. Anthony.